aza0092/Clean-Architecture-Notes/README.md

 ### Eliminating Dependency Cycles
 - The components become units of work that can be the responsibility of a single developer/developers
 - However, you must manage the dependency structure of the components.
 There can be no cycles

+# <a name="architecture">15.
+Architecture</a>
+- The primary purpose of architecture is to support the life cycle of the system
+- Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy
+- The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity
+- Software architect provides the best development, deployment, operation, and maintainance
+- Software systems need to allow for open option to aid in flexibility
+- It is not necessary to choose the following early in the development process because the high-level policy should not care/know:
+  * Database system
+  * web server
+  * REST
+  * dependency framework.... etc